-Prior to making travel arrangements: You must have a Student Travel Authorization (STA) form submitted and approved prior to making any reservations or purchases related to your travel, including conference registration.
-The form can be found online or email the Graduate Program Manager; submit the form to your Graduate Coordinator.
+Prior to making travel arrangements: You must have a Student Travel Authorization (STA) form submitted and approved to the Program Manager prior to making any reservations or purchases related to your travel, including conference registration.
+The form can be found by emailing the Graduate Program Manager; submit the form to your Graduate Coordinator.
 Once your travel is approved by your Graduate Coordinator, you must submit the authorization form with signature to the Graduate Program Manager.
-You will also submit the Risk and Release Agreement.
-If you are receiving any additional funding (e.g. Hinckley funds, money from a faculty 20-account, etc.), you must also email the Graduate Program Manager the details.
+If you are receiving any additional funding (e.g. money from a faculty 20-account, etc.), you must also email the Graduate Program Manager the details.